Programvareverkstedet/mysqladm-rs/docs/compiling.md

 ## Build

-To just compile muscl, there is not many special steps needed.
-You need to have a working Rust toolchain installed.
+To just compile `muscl`, there is not many special steps needed.
+You need to have a working [Rust toolchain](https://www.rust-lang.org/tools/install) installed.

 ```bash
 # Compile in debug mode